hmedina/KaSaAn/KaSaAn/core/README.md

     * Returns a float with the numeric value of `query_token`.
   * `get_token_names()`
     * Returns a list of KappaTokens with the tokens present in the snapshot.
+  * `to_networkx()`
+    * Returns a Multigraph representation of the snapshot, abstracting away binding site data.
+Nodes represent agents, edges their bonds.
+Nodes have an attribute dictionary where the key `kappa` holds the KappaAgent.
+Edges have an attribute dictionary where the key `bond id` holds the bond identifier from the complex' Kappa expression; this is not a globally unique identifier at the snapshot level, only at the complex level.
+Node identifiers are integers, using the order of agent declaration.
+For a graph `g`, `g.nodes.data()` displays the node identifiers and their corresponding KappaAgents, and `g.edges.data()` displays the edges, using the node identifiers as well as the kappa identifiers.

 ```
 >>> from KaSaAn.core import KappaSnapshot